Ketamine Assisted Psychotherapy (KAP)

 Kim Austin, LCSW - KAP, Brainspotting & EMDR Therapist serving clients in Georgia and New York.
 Specializing in Anxiety, Trauma & Attachment

 Kim Austin, LCSW a psychotherapist offering Ketamine Assisted Psychotherapy (KAP) in Georgia and New York (and soon in Maine) in collaboration with Journey Clinical.
+I also offer Psychedelic Assisted Psychotherapy (PAT) in Georgia, New York, and Maine.
 I use a variety of approaches to assist people in healing and experiencing greater clarity and peace.
-I am excited to offer Ketamine Assisted Therapy (KAP) in collaboration with Journey Clinical.
+I am excited to offer Ketamine Assisted Therapy (KAP) in collaboration with Journey Clinical and Skylight Psychedelics.
 Contact me to set up a free 15 minute consultation to see if KAP might be helpful for you.
 You can also email kim@kimaustin.com or call me at (207) 295-7427 to learn more.

 Contact me for a free consultation